Linear Weighted Moving Average LWMA: Settings and Signals

 - Sharpe Ratio: Above 1.0 is decent, above 1.5 means you're onto something

-- Maximum Drawdown: This is how much pain you'll endure - can you handle it?
+- Maximum Drawdown: How much pain will you endure?
+Can you handle it?

 - Profit Factor: Should be above 1.5 for a strategy worth trading

-- Average Win vs Loss: Your winners need to be bigger than your losers
+- Average Win vs Loss: Winners need to be larger than losers

 Backtesting Mistakes That'll Kill You